Gunther-Schulz/gis-lagefaktor/README.md

 ## Usage

+### Running the script

     ```bash
-    python3 lagefaktor.py PROJECT_NAME
+    python3 compensation.py --new PROJECT_NAME
     ```
     where `PROJECT_NAME` is the name of the project.
-The script will look for the input shape files in the `DATA/PROJECT_NAME` directory and write the output shape files to the `DATA/PROJECT_NAME/output` directory.
-If any of the input directories are missing, the script will create them.
-PROJECT_NAME has to exist, however.
-All you need to do is to put the input shape files in the correct directories and PROJECT_NAME after you run the script for the first time.
-Add the shape files to the correct directories and run the script again.

-    Again, the steps are:
-    1. Create a directory `DATA/PROJECT_NAME`
-    2. Run the script with `PROJECT_NAME` as the argument
+This will create a new directory structure for the project.
-    3. Add the input shape files to the correct directories
-    4. Run the script again
+    You can then copy the input shape files into the appropriate directories and run the script again without the `--new` flag.

-## Input shape files
+    ```bash
+    python3 compensation.py
+    ```

 ### Directory structure